luketurnerdev/hive-express/README.md

 First of all, we can define quality software (from now on, QS) as “reasonably bug or defect free, delivered on time and within budget, meets requirements and/or expectations, and is maintainable”, according to [Try QA](http://tryqa.com/).

-We can break definition of QS depending on which one of the three involved stakeholders we take into account: development team, sponsors or end users.
+We can break down the definition of QS depending on which one of the three involved stakeholders we take into account: development team, sponsors or end-users.
 Therefore, we can identify three aspects of QS, which will be explained in the following paragraphs.

 On one hand, we get the **functional quality**.
-As [David Chappell](http://www.davidchappell.com/writing/white_papers/The_Three_Aspects_of_Software_Quality_v1.0-Chappell.pdf) says, it can relate to:
+As [David Chappell](http://www.davidchappell.com/writing/white_papers/The_Three_Aspects_of_Software_Quality_v1.0-Chappell.pdf) says, this can relate to:

 * Meeting the specified requirements.
 * Creating software that has few defects.